-Olympic gold medalist Conor Dwyer gets 20-month ban
+Olympic gold medalist retires after receiving 20-month ban

-Olympic gold medalist Conor Dwyer has received a 20-month doping ban after an arbitration panel found that he had testosterone pellets inserted into his body.
+Olympic gold medalist Conor Dwyer announced his retirement Friday, shortly after receiving a 20-month doping ban for having testosterone pellets inserted into his hip.

-The 30-year-old Dwyer, who won relay gold medals in 2012 and 2016, tested positive three times between Nov.
+The 30-year-old Dwyer, who won relay gold medals in 2012 and 2016 and an individual bronze in 2016, tested positive three times between Nov.
 15 and Dec.
 20 last year.
 His ban was made effective on Dec.
-21, meaning he won’t be eligible for next year’s Olympics.
+21, meaning he wouldn’t have been eligible for next year’s Olympics.

+In a news release sent out by his lawyer shortly after his suspension was made public, Dwyer called taking the prohibited substance “an honest but unfortunate mistake.”

+“Regardless of the result of the arbitration ruling, I have decided to retire from swimming to pursue other professional interests,” Dwyer said.

-The arbitration decision says Dwyer worked with a nutritionist who suggested the pellets, which are inserted into the skin tissue near the hip.
+A three-person arbitration panel heard the case.
+In its decision, the panel wrote that Dwyer worked with a nutritionist who suggested the pellets, which are inserted into the skin tissue near the hip.

 The decision says a doctor treating Dwyer claims to have contacted an official at the U.S. Olympic and Paralympic Committee, who said the treatment was allowable.